romanz/amodem/doc/README-GPG.md

     Follow the instructions provided to complete the setup.
 Keep note of the timestamp value which you'll need if you want to regenerate the key later.

+    If you'd like a Trezor-style PIN entry program, follow [these instructions](README-PINENTRY.md).

 2. Add `export GNUPGHOME=~/.gnupg/(trezor|keepkey|ledger)` to your `.bashrc` or other environment file.

     This `GNUPGHOME` contains your hardware keyring and agent settings.
 This agent software assumes all keys are backed by hardware devices so you can't use standard GPG keys in `GNUPGHOME` (if you do mix keys you'll receive an error when you attempt to use them).